tango42/grunt-image-embed-src/README.md

 This task converts all data found within a stylesheet (those within a url( ... ) declaration) into base64-encoded data URI strings.
 This includes images and fonts.

-Created by Eric Hynds [@erichynds](http://twitter.com/erichynds) with major contributions from [dancingplatypus](https://github.com/dancingplatypus).
+Created by WillemHein Triemstra but heavily based on Eric Hynds's grunt-image-embed.

 ## Features

 * Supports both local & remote images.
 * Ability to specify a size limit.
 Default is 32kb which is IE8's limit.
 * Existing data URIs will be ignored.
-* Skip specific images by specifying a directive comment.
+* Skip specific images by specifying a directive comment (not available with option typeSrc).
 * Ability to purge images that have been encoded
 * Includes two helpers: `encode_stylesheet` to encode a stylesheet, and `encode_image` to encode an image.